Proprietary Models

 The Energy Model in Action

 The best way to use this tool is alongside a price chart and other technical indicators - including traditional stochastic oscillators.
-As you study the Energy Model it can be a helpful guide when analyzing a market's trend and looking to identify areas of price support and resistance.
+As you study the Energy Model it can be a helpful consideration point when analyzing a market's trend and possible areas of price resistance and support.
 The more comprehensive your research is, the more informed your decision-making can be.

 Other Proprietary Models